Follow the caravan, listen to the lies. We’re being played because we want to be.

 The point isn’t that Trump plays them.
 The point is that they play so well.

-If anything, the heavily publicized migrant caravan making its way from Guatemala – and Honduras – through Mexico to the U.S. is a boon for Trump less than two weeks from an election with – if polls are to be believed – the GOP majority in the House of Representatives is in play.
+If anything, the heavily publicized caravan of 7,000 migrants making its way from Guatemala – and Honduras – through Mexico to the U.S. is a boon for Trump less than two weeks from an election with – if polls are to be believed – the GOP majority in the House of Representatives is in play.

 The caravan allows Trump and his followers to spread the lie that Democrats are for “open borders.”
 This lie has been told again and again since the 2016 Presidential campaign and it’s worked so well that even some national commentators have bought it.
 You would think they would know better.